 Funds will be available to successful PIs as individual (numbered) accounts maintained at the college level, with no F&A or GAD costs.
 Cost-share by departments, such as additional funds, instrument time, release time, staff or student support, is allowed but not required.
-If departmental cost-share is being provided, please explain those provisions in the budget justification section.
+If departmental cost-share is being provided, please explain what is being provided in the budget justification section.

-Questions about the TIGER program can be directed to either Dr. Delphine Dean, Associate Professor of Bioengineering and Chair of the Dean’s Advisory Council (CES)(FINOU@clemson.edu); or Terry Rumph, Grants Administrator (CES) (email@example.com).
+Questions about the rationale and practical matters related to the TIGER program can be directed to Associate Professor Delphine Dean (email@example.com), Chair of the Dean’s Advisory Council, Tanju Karanfil (firstname.lastname@example.org), Associate Dean for Research and Graduate Studies or Grants Administrator Terry Rumph (email@example.com).

-April 7 – Written proposals due in electronic form by 4:30pm to Terry Rumph (firstname.lastname@example.org)
+November 21 - written proposals due in electronic form by 4:30pm to Terry Rumph (firstname.lastname@example.org)

-April 28 – Slide presentations due in electronic form by 4:30 to Dana Simpson (email@example.com)
+December 1 - 5 slide presentations due in electronic form by 4:30pm to Dana Simpson (email@example.com)

-May 9 – Faculty notified of funding decisions
+December 17 - faculty notified of funding decisions